Radio 1190’s history

 The 2010s

-2011 saw the departure of Mikey Flanagan as general manager, as well as the shutdown of CU-Boulder’s School of Journalism and Mass Communication in the face of a rapidly changing media market.
-While the former J-School was replaced by today’s College of Media, Communication and Information in 2015, the station struggled in the interim under professional mismanagement that finally resulted in the professional general manager position being eliminated and replaced by a CMCI faculty oversight position.
+2011 saw the departure of Mikey Flanagan as general manager, as well as the temporary closure of CU Boulder’s School of Journalism and Mass Communication in the face of a rapidly changing media market.
+While the former J-School was replaced by today’s College of Media, Communication and Information in 2015, the station struggled in the interim.
+The professional general manager position was eventually eliminated and replaced by a CMCI faculty oversight position.

 The COVID-19 pandemic in 2020 meant a virtual station shutdown and shift to automated programming for several months, and while student DJs were permitted to return to the studio later in 2020, volunteer activities took a severe hit and operational continuity suffered as well.
 The station lost control of its FM translators due to unethical business practices by an area translator lessor, and service quality of both the remaining AM and streaming channels suffered.